rafaelsgirao/remarkable-layers/README.md

 # remarkable-layers

+This is a fork from [this one](https://github.com/bsdz/remarkable-layers/edit/master/README.md) to make it work fully offline - without Remarkable Cloud as a middleman.
+Currently unstable, expect bugs!
 Python module for reading and writing Remarkable Lines files (*.rm).

 Currently only supports version 5 of Remarkable Lines files.